-Troop 24 - The High Adventure Troop
+Troop 24 - The High Adventure TroopOUTDOOR RECREATION PROGRAM |

 The core of the Scouting is its Outdoor Program.
 To be successful, a troop has to provide exciting and challenging outdoor recreation activities year round, especially if it wants to retain the active participation of older boys.
 While some troops emphasize camping, cycling, or canoeing, Troop 24 provides a year round hiking and backpacking program.
+Most societies since earliest times developed elaborate initiation ceremonies for the transition of boys into men.
+In these, boys learn what it is to be a man and what is expected of them by passing tests put to them by their older peers. |

 In our modern techno-society, there are not many comparable activities and our youth are pushed and pulled in many directions.
 Scouting provides a modern equivalent for this transition.